khinsen/racket-typed-lang/README.md

 This repository contains an example for a typed language implemented in Racket, consisting of Typed Racket with extensions.
-This is not trivial to do and in fact the current version of this code **does note work**.
+This is not trivial to do.
+The current version works thanks to a suggestion by Evan Moran on the Racket user mailing list.

 Usage
 -----